dzzh/RIBs-wiki/iOS-Tutorial-4.md

 }
 ```

-As the new `routeToLoggedIn` implementation shows, we now need to update the `LoggedInBuildable` protocol so it returns a tuple of the `LoggedInRouting` and `LoggedInActionableItem`.
+We'll update the `LoggedInBuildable` protocol accordingly, so that it returns a tuple of the `LoggedInRouting` and `LoggedInActionableItem` instances.

 ```swift
 protocol LoggedInBuildable: Buildable {